freenas/freenas-docs/userguide/tasks.rst

 Creating a new SSH connection also requires a :guilabel:`Private Key`.
-Select a previously-created :ref:`SSH Keypair <SSH Keypairs>` or choose *Create New* to generate a new keypair and add it to this connection.
+Select a previously-created :ref:`SSH Keypair <SSH Keypairs>` or choose *Generate New* to generate a new keypair and add it to this connection.

 Click :guilabel:`NEXT`.